Old Manor Hospital

 In the early 2000s, the Old Manor Hospital saw a change of management to Avon and Wiltshire Mental Health Partnership NHS Trust.
 New hospital buildings replaced many on the Old Manor Hospital site.
 The hospital became known as Fountain Way and continues to provide mental health services in the area.

-We also have a Old Manor Nurse Recruitment brochure in our collection dating back to the 1970s, which contains images of facilities available at the site.
-A fascinating glimpse into the past.
+- We also have an Old Manor Nurse Recruitment brochure in our collection dating back to the 1970s, containing images of the facilities available at the site.
+A fascinating glimpse into the past